Digital-Media/onlineshop/README.md

 # Used technologies and requirements

 The exercises have been developed with [Vagrant](https://www.vagrantup.com/) and [Virtualbox](https://www.virtualbox.org/).
 A [Vagrantfile](https://github.com/Digital-Media/fhooe-webdev) with the installation of the web environment with MariaDB is hosted on GitHub.
 Furthermore the installation contains the search engine ElasticSearch and Redis as Session Store or Store for monolog.
+If you use the Vagrantfile you can use v4.x.
+Starting v5.0.0 ElasticSearch 7.3.1 is used for the Search-Examples.
+We will provide a Vagrantfile for this later.
+A the moment we offer a VMWare VDI mit a Horizon Client to our Students.
 But *OnlineShop* can be installed in a different environment as well.
 [XAMPP](https://www.apachefriends.org/de/download.html) or [MAMP](https://www.mamp.info/de/)

 PHP 7.1 is required to run the examples.
+But they are tested up to PHP 7.3.

 * [HTML5](https://www.w3.org/TR/html5/)
 * [CSS3](https://www.w3.org/Style/CSS/specs)